chadananda/st-dev/src/content/courses/quddusi-hague.md

 ---
-id: rohani-new-atheism
+id: quddusi-hague
-title: "New Atheism and Seeing with the Eye of God"
+title: "The Tablets to The Hague"
 teachers:
-  - Michael Sours Rohani
+  - Dr Sima Quddusi
 facebook: ""
 image: "/courses/sours-tall.jpg#floater_sm2"
 ---

-Michael Sours will be presenting on the strange assumptions which rise from a distinctly Christian "New Atheism" and the implications of Baha'u'llah's assertion of two distinct types of knowledge from the Kitáb-i-Íqán.
+Dr Sima Quddusi will present on the Tablets to The Hague sent by 'Abdu'l-Baha (1919, 1920)

 ---